enfyna/readme-as-gif/README.md

 1. Clone this repo to your computer.
 You can use github CLI or just download it as a zip.

-2. If you used CLI cd to the destination folder.
+2. If you used CLI 'cd' to the destination folder.
 If you downloaded it as a zip extract it in a folder and open the folder that you extracted to and with right click select "open terminal here".

+3. Create python virtual environment:

+		python -m venv venv

-3. Activate python venv by sourcing it:
+4. Activate python venv by sourcing it:

 		. venv/bin/activate

 > Note : On windows it should be : venv\bin\activate.bat

+5. Install requirements:

+		pip install -r requirements.txt

-4. Export app.py location for flask:
+6. Export app.py location for flask:

 		export FLASK_APP=api/app.py

-5. Run it :
+7. Run it :

 		flask run

-6. Open your browser and enter this URL:
+8. Open your browser and enter this URL:

 		http://127.0.0.1:5000/arkanoid